 A Camera Kit for Hiking

 I spent last weekend on an urban hiking trip.
 This meant sleeping in a hotel and eating in restaurants.
 While not exactly roughing it, I still had to carry my camera gear on day-long walks.
-Hamilton, Ontario, Canada was our location.
+Hamilton, Ontario was our location, surprisingly aka the waterfall capital of Canada.

 The purpose was to experience conservation areas within city boundaries, so most of the time we were in either forests or grasslands.
 It's taken me years to learn the painful No. 1 travel lesson that lighter is better.
 Life has been much better since buying into the Micro Four Thirds (MFT) camera system.
 No aching back or sore shoulder muscles at the end of a long day.